Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 To help make this goal a reality, your role as a UX designer would be to make the online purchasing experience as quick, smooth, and easy as possible so customers will return to buy more products in the future.
 You may also use a marketing strategy intertwined with the UX strategy to help entice consumers to purchase additional items.

-At its core, UX is all about the psychology of why and how a user interacts with a product, whether a website, app or another digital interface.
+At its core, UX is all about the psychology of why and how a user interacts with a product, whether a website, app, or another digital interface.

 As such, a successful UX designer will need to have an innate curiosity to learn more about why users respond the way they do.
 They then use these findings to help support their current UX strategy or to work against it to try something new.

 This requires a sense of understanding and empathy towards the user.
-A UX designer will try their best to understand why a user interacts the way they do, and tailor the website interaction to work with their findings.
+A UX designer will try their best to understand why a user interacts the way they do and tailor the website interaction to work with their findings.

 As a UX designer, you won't be working alone for most of the time.
-Instead, you'll spend the majority of your workday collaborating with multidisciplinary teams, including development, graphic design, marketing, communications, and other business stakeholders.
+Instead, you'll spend the majority of your workday collaborating with multidisciplinary teams, including development, graphic design, digital marketing, communications, and other business stakeholders.

 It's crucial to be a team player and work smoothly with others to succeed in this role.